Congregation of the Holy Spirit: Mauritius

 Spiritans in the 1840s dedicated themselves to working with newly freed slaves on the islands of Haiti, Mauritius and Réunion.
 The Spiritans created the college du Saint Esprit, a French and English speaking college in Mauritius.

 Mexico

 Today, Mexican-born Spiritans outnumber Spiritan missionaries from other countries.
-Spititans run a seminary program in Mexico.
+Spiritans run a seminary program in Mexico.

 Netherlands

 The Dutch congregation was founded by Albert Sebire in 1905.
 A number of Spiritans from the Netherlands have played a significant role for the order, including Frans Timmermans who served as Superior, Bishops Bernhard Gerhard Hilhorst and Herman Jan van Elswijk who served as Bishops of Morogoro in Tanzania, which the province was in charge of.

 Trinidad and Tobago

 The Spiritans run three schools in Trinidad and Tobago: